hyperhq/blog.hyper.sh/blog/source/introducing-pi-job.md

-title: Introduce Serverless Kubernetes Job and Large Pod Size
+title: Introduce Clusterless Kubernetes Job and Large Pod Size
 date: 2018-07-13 9:48:12
 author: Peng Zhao
 preview: Today, we are excited to announce to support Kuberentes Job feature in Pi.
 Also, we add more large pod size for bigger workload requirements.
 ---

-# Serverless Kubernetes Job
+# Clusterless Kubernetes Job

 Today we are happy to announce the release of [Kubernetes Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) support in [Pi](https://hyper.sh/pi).